 We’re already at the forefront of this cutting-edge research area, and UO scientists have made important discoveries that shed new light on human disorders such as inflammatory bowel disease, diabetes, and autism spectrum disorders.
 Further philanthropic investment would rapidly accelerate our work, establishing the UO as a national leader in this burgeoning field.

 Data science will enable and accelerate each of the other three presidential initiatives—as well as other important research across the university.
 When we explore the vast networks of neurons in the brain, the cells that create our microbiome, or materials at the molecular level, we generate vast amounts of data.
 Gathering and storing these extremely large data sets is essential.
 But that’s just the beginning.

 Extracting value from voluminous and complex data (and sharing it in meaningful ways) requires the tools and expertise to find patterns, trends, and associations.
 Data scientists will enable UO researchers to conduct their experiments, but they will do more than keep the hard drives backed up.
 They will conduct experiments on the experiments, adding value by helping their colleagues gain useful insight and improve their research methods.

 The university has existing strengths in data science among many current faculty members.
 Another advantage is our collaborative approach and lack of traditional barriers among fields—in part, the result of our size and the absence of separate schools of engineering and medicine.
 Data science is a nascent field, and represents an investment opportunity that could very quickly establish the UO as a national leader.

-For more information, please see the Presidential Initiative in Data Science page.
+For more information, visit the Data Science website.